 There’s an upside and a downside to everything, including holistic health.
 I’m an advocate for integrative health, which pairs the best holistic practices and treatment methods with the best tools and techniques from modern medicine.

 This post identifies some of the advantages and disadvantages of holistic health.
-It’s not a comprehensive list, but I believe it’s important to keep these things in mind.
+It’s not a comprehensive list, but I believe it’s important to keep these things in mind if you’re going to be a savvy consumer and make the health decisions that are right for you.
 While treatment methods like yoga, massage therapy, acupuncture, aromatherapy, and more, are beneficial and popular, they may not be right for every individual, in all situations, all the time.

 The good news is, you get to decide what’s right for you.
 The treatments that are right for you are the ones that serve your best health interests.
 Helping you identify and choose those treatments is part of what my work in the world is all about.
 No matter what treatment options you choose, whether they are holistic and integrative, or not, I hope you’ll remember one thing: You’re in charge of your health.
 You always have a choice about what treatment methods you choose.